f5devcentral/f5-rseries-training/docs/monitoring_rseries_health_status.rst

 System Health
 =============

-rSeries also has a very robust **system health** utility where all the various hardware and software subsystems will first provide a high level health status, but then deeper detail can be gained on what is monitored via each subsystem.
+rSeries also has a very robust **system health** utility where all the various hardware and software subsystems will first provide a high-level health status, but then deeper detail can be gained on what is monitored via each subsystem.

 ------------------------------
 Checking System Health via CLI
 ------------------------------

 Below is the full output from an rSeries appliance.
-There is a lot of info in the output when unfiltered, but everything is broken into sections, within each section you'll get a high level status of that subsection with the **state name** and **state health**.
-You can then see all the subcomponenets that bubble up into the higher level health status for that section.
+There is a lot of info in the output when unfiltered, but everything is broken into sections, within each section you'll get a high-level status of that subsection with the **state name** and **state health**.
+You can then see all the subcomponenets that bubble up into the higher-level health status for that section.
 As an example you don't need to know what thresholds will trigger an event, the system health will monitor that for you.
-If any component is out of tolerance, it will change status so that is not OK, and then it will bubble up to the higher level status.
+If any component is out of tolerance, it will change status so that is not OK, and then it will bubble up to the higher-level status.

-After the full output below some CLI examples of how to filter all this information down into a high level status will be provided.
+After the full output below some CLI examples of how to filter all this information down into a high-level status will be provided.

 .. code-block:: bash